-Have you ever tried chocolate dipped Mandarin oranges?
+Have you ever tried chocolate dipped oranges?
 If you have, I am sure I don't need to explain further, but if you have not, you've got to try these!

 They make such delightful treats that are not only super delicious, but healthy too!
 After all, it only takes 2 ingredients to make these and that is the oranges themselves and dark chocolate.
 Easy right?